krishna-jadhv/Flirtify/README.md

 # Flirtify 💖

-A fun and engaging project designed to generate random flirty compliments with a smooth typing animation effect.
+A fun and engaging project designed to generate random flirty compliments/ pickup lines with a smooth typing animation effect.
 Perfect for impressing your crush! 😄 You can check out the live version of the project [here](https://krishna-jadhv.github.io/Flirtify/).

 ## Features 🚀
-- Generate a random compliment with just one click.
+- Generate a random compliment/ Pickup lines with just one click.
 - Smooth, animated typing effect for compliments.
 - Responsive and stylish UI with glassmorphism design.
 - Flirty, fun, and playful compliments to brighten anyone’s day.